 It would be great if the infatuation felt for each other at the beginning of a marriage stayed over time, but that is often not the case.
 True love does not always mean you and your spouse have to act infatuated and head over heels for each other every day.
 However, it does mean that on some days, couples sometimes have to choose to love each other.
 They have to make a conscious choice to put the needs of their spouse over their own.

 Our lawyers always support ways in which people can save their marriage and are strong supporters of counseling, couples retreats, and other therapeutic resources that help couples reconnect in an effort to stay together if that is what both people want.

 The choice is not an easy one, but it is one that sometimes has to be made.
 It is part of working on your marriage.
 If you find that you are no longer willing to do this, or you feel as though your spouse regularly puts themselves first, it might be time to consider how much longer you want to keep trying.

 Our Divorce Lawyers in Santa Clara County Can Help You Through the Difficult Process

 Making the decision to get a divorce is never easy, but there are times when it is necessary.
-If you are considering filing, or have already started the process but do not have legal representation, our Santa Clara County divorce lawyers at Hepner & Pagan, LLP can answer all of your questions and provide the sound legal advice you need.
-Call us now at 408-429-8336 or contact us online to schedule a consultation.
+If you are considering filing, or have already started the process but do not have legal representation, our Santa Clara County divorce lawyers at Hepner & Pagan, LLP can answer all of your questions and provide the compassionate legal support for divorce proceedings you need.
+Call us now at 408-688-9153 or contact us online to schedule a consultation.